-Dream of: 11 July 1986 "Holy Battle"
+Dream of: 11 July 1986 "You Can't Fight The Devil"

 Once I was in the living room, I looked around, listened, and thought I could hear sounds originating from the bedroom.
-I walked over to the bedroom door and stepped inside; lying on the bed were the woman and her lover, a young man in his early 20s, complete with beard and mustache.
+I walked over to the bedroom door and stepped inside.
+Lying on the bed were the woman and her lover, a young man in his early 20s, complete with beard and mustache.
 Not wanting to disturb them, I turned and walked back out into the living room.

 I only had to wait a short while before the fellow walked out of the bedroom and left the house.
 I, in turn, re-entered the bedroom, doffed my clothes and lay down beside the woman.
 About 50 years old, she was beginning to have lines in her face.
 Still, she was rather attractive.
 She reminded me somewhat of Lily Tomlin, and a bit of my junior high school algebra teacher, Miss Wolfe.

 As I lay next to her, the woman rolled up against me.
 I was unsure, but I thought she might want to have sex with me.
-When I informed her that I wasn't going to be able to make love to her, I suddenly felt her hand on the back of my leg, inching up toward my groin.
+When I informed her that I was not going to be able to make love to her, I suddenly felt her hand on the back of my leg, inching up toward my groin.
 I exclaimed, "No, no, please don't hurt me!"

 Presently we decided to get up.
 We rose, dressed, and walked outside, where we found a little push-scooter which belonged to me.
 When we both climbed on, with her standing up behind me, I advised her that it might be more prudent for her to take a car; but since she wanted to stay with me, we scooted off together.